webpack/webpack.js.org/src/content/guides/caching.md

 ## Extracting Boilerplate

-As well all know, Webpack's boilerplate and manifest change with each build, that manifest and boilerplate generally are what you find in top of your bundle file and having them there can be a little costy.
+As well all know, webpack's boilerplate and manifest change with each build, that manifest and boilerplate generally are what you find in top of your bundle file and having them there can be a little costy.

-So with using the new Webpack 4.x we replaced the good ol' [`CommonsChunkPlugin`](/plugins/commons-chunk-plugin) for the new [`SplitChunksPlugin`](/plugins/split-chunks-plugin) and way you can use it is via new configuration : `optimization.runtimeChunk` By specifying a name not mentioned in the `entry` configuration, the new optimization will automatically extract what we want into a separate bundle.
+So with using the new Webpack 4.x we replaced the [`CommonsChunkPlugin`](/plugins/commons-chunk-plugin) for the new [`SplitChunksPlugin`](/plugins/split-chunks-plugin) and way you can use it is via new configuration : `optimization.runtimeChunk` By specifying a name not mentioned in the `entry` configuration, the new optimization will automatically extract what we want into a separate bundle.

 __webpack.config.js__